seanbradley/mu-wordpress/README.md

 You'll need to increment the SSH key, the cluster names, and the DB name in the mu.yml file.

+Or--use the namespace flag (-n).

+Finally, at the risk of data loss, you can purge all artifacts in a given namespace with...

+    mu purge

+The purge command will delete CloudFormation stacks.
+Note: mu not only spins up EC2 instances, but also creates S3 buckets and, potentially, an RDS database...so check to see if those resources with the given namespace have been deleted, too.

 ### Update your content

 Everything in your repo's `html` directory will be installed in your